hackle/blog-rust/raw/dishonest-code-void-vs-unit.md

 var name = promptAndRead("Please enter your name: ");
 ```

 From the first look, `promptAndRead` is sweet; but what is the type?
-It is `Func<string, string>`!
+It is `Func<string, string>`.

 And what does this type tell us?
 A `string` goes in, and a `string` comes out.
-So, possibly a function that reinventing the input string, like `String.Reverse()`?
+Looking at the type alone, one would guess it's possibly a function that reinventing the input string, like `String.Reverse()`?

 We cannot fault people for guessing that, because without knowing the name `promptAndRead`, there is no telling from the type.
 In other words, `promptAndRead` runs the risk of being dishonest.

 More generally, by composing `Func<T, Unit>` with `Func<Unit, U>` to get `Func<T, U>`, the side effects go in hiding!

+Naming is vital, but it can only go that far.

 ## void is unyielding

-Now we are ready to see `void` in a new light: it may be strange, but it's very **honest**.
+Now we are ready to see `void` in a new light: all the quirks aside, it's very **honest**.
 A method returning `void` loudly and clearly communicates to any caller:

 **"Watch out!
 I have side-effects!"**

-And we are also ready to see it's non-composability in a new light:
+What about its rather inconvenient non-composability?

 ```CSharp
 void WriteToConsole(string prompt);    // yes, void!